It's a great question – and something we obsess about.

-While no one knows exactly how many 3rd party marketing platforms are actively maintained around today's dominant social channels (Instagram, Facebook, Twitter, Snapchat, YouTube, Pinterest) -- and certainly no reliable benchmarks of such platforms that focus specifically on social content management and e-commerce -- a conservative estimate would put this number somewhere north of 2,000+.
+While no one knows exactly how many 3rd party social marketing platforms are actively maintained in 2018 to manage community content across dominant networks (Instagram, Facebook, Twitter, Snapchat, YouTube, Pinterest) – and certainly no reliable benchmarks of such platforms that focus specifically on influencing buyer journeys for e-commerce – a conservative estimate would put this number somewhere north of 2,500+.
 It's a noisy field and a mess to navigate for marketers searching for programs that can help them report effective gains over a 3-6 month timeframe.

 So Why Candid?

 Given this huge range of options, and given that content-management for social media is really still in its infancy, we wanted to take a minute here and describe in low-level detail what believe constitutes an "enterprise-grade" content engagement system for UGC.

 So what separates "Indie" social plugins from the robust automation and workflows that deliver business results without requiring ongoing babysitting?

 A content management system is much more than the published social displays consumers see, it's about workflow automation, flexibility and streamlining the daily experience of managing and publishing community content; a system that works for SMB brands is not necessarily one that works effectively for some of the most spammed hashtags on the planet.